 Young Women in Public AffairsThis award honors young women in secondary level or pre-university schools, ages 16 to 19, who demonstrate a commitment to leadership in public policy, government and volunteer organizations.
-Our local award is for US $500.00 and the opportunity to be selected as a District and possibly an International Award Winner.
-District recipients receive US $1,000 and international recipients are selected to receive awards of $3,000 each.
-ELIGIBILITY for YWPA: Women of any nationality, who are pre-university or pre-college students (ages 16-19) living or studying in a Zonta district/region at the time of application and demonstrate evidence of:
+Our local Findlay award is $500 and the opportunity to be selected as a District and possibly an international Award winner.
+District recipients receive an additional $1000 and international recipients are selected to receive an additional $3000.
+Eligibility for WYPA: any women who are pre-university or pre-college students (ages 16-19) living or studying in a Zonta district/region at the time of application and demonstrate evidence of:

 - Active commitment to volunteerism

 - Volunteer leadership achievements